 - Call your insurance company.
 Provide your name, policy number, and where the accident happened.
 Other information can be provided by you or your attorney.

-- Fractures: When a biker is thrown from his or her bike, chances are good a broken bone may result.
+- Fractures: When a biker is thrown from his or her bike, the chances of a broken bone may result.
 Fractures can require surgery or, at the least, placement of a cast for a period of time.
-Getting to work or being able to work at all, depending on the type of work, could be a problem.
+Getting to work or working at all, depending on the type of work, could be a problem.

 - Loss of limbs: Serious injury to a limb may require amputation.